Makr91/zoneweaver/docs/guides/backend-integration.md

 ## Backend Requirements

-### WebHyve API Server
+### Zoneweaver API API Server

-Your WebHyve backend must be:
+Your Zoneweaver API must be:

 - **Running**: Service active and responding to API requests
 - **Accessible**: Network connectivity from frontend server